-You deserve to have confidence as a home buyer.
-When purchasing a home, you will need to have it inspected.
-It’s helpful to come armed with what to expect in your home inspection and a home inspection checklist to ensure you don't forget anything the day-of.
+You deserve to have confidence as a home buyer, especially if it’s your first time.
+When it comes to purchasing a home, you’ll need to have it inspected.
+It’s helpful to come armed with what to expect during the process of your home inspection and to keep a home inspection checklist handy to ensure you don't forget anything that day.

 What Is A Home Inspection?